protopopov1122/8SMC1/docs/cli.md

 ## CalX CLI
 CalX system implementation includes command line interface.
 It wasn't development goal and it was used only for testing and on early development stages, so currently it doesn't represent full CalX functionality.
-It still can be usable in some circumstances and in future it may be developed further, so there CLI command manual.
+It still can be usable in some circumstances and in future it may be developed further, so there is short CLI command manual.

 * help - help command stub(currently prints reference to this document).
 * echo ... - print arguments as is(used to test cli).
 * ls - list command.
-Used to view different system compoenet state.
+Used to view different system component state.
 Subcommands:
 	* ls - list all connected devices.
 	* ls state [id] - view device [id] state(uses low-level Device wrapper API).
 	* ls mode [id] - view device [id] mode(uses low-level Device wrapper API).